Pottery Plus

 Day 9 (Saturday 11 October 2025) (B,L,D)

-We will head off around 8 am so we can get to Shigaraki Ceramic Cultural Park when it opens at 9:30.
-As well as lots of racoon dogs (tanuki), this region’s pottery is known to be very strong.
+We will head off around 8 am to meet Akemi at her studio.https://www.instagram.com/akemipotter for a 2 hour visit.
+We will then double back to Shigaraki Ceramic Cultural Park and hopefully meet Matsui and some of the resident potters who are experimenting in both traditional and ‘neo-mingei’ crafts.
+As well as lots of racoon dogs (tanuki), this region’s pottery is known to be very strong and functional (in contrast to Arita’s very ornate pottery).
 Shiga is also well known for ninja and the Miho Museum.
-Lyn also has a friend in this area who is a potter.
 We will decide together how to spend the afternoon before driving back home.

 Overnight: Lyn’s place